 5. Chair and Desk Dips: With your back turned, place your hand on your desk or chair.
 Bend at the elbows to dip.

 Looking for outdoor exercises to stay active this fall?
-Check out 5 Workouts You Can Do Outside with Your Clients this Fall for ideas to get outside and moving today!
+Check out Getting Ready for Fall Fitness – 5 ways to Tailor your Workout for Cold Weather for ideas to get outside and moving today!